KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 20 minutes, next altar right in front of us
 left hand, line on ring finger

-> "I understand that chaos is ultimately self-defeating."
+> "I understand that Chaos is ultimately self-defeating."

 pointing more towards temple